Submitted by ronja on Thu, 06/02/2022 - 00:24

 Overcome Resistance To Change

 It is a common idea that people don’t like change.
 People are not really resistant to change.
 Rather, they are addicted to comfort.
 By including your members in the development process they become familiar with the tool before it is even launched.
-Make the most time to get feedback from members that will find the change the most uncomfortable.
+Make the most time to get feedback from members who will find the change the most uncomfortable.
 You will learn the most from the people who are most resistant.
 Their involvement creates the familiarity and confidence to successfully use and embrace the new membership site.

 Presumably, your association is introducing a new membership site because a new membership platform is needed.
 Your association is likely not making this change on a creative whim.
 You likely did your research on different membership sites on the market.